 - Don't rush into anything: Many seniors make the mistake of rushing into a decision or feeling pressured into making a decision when it comes to life insurance cover.
 However, this can increase the chances of you making a costly mistake.
 Take some time to think about your choice before you make any commitment and if necessary seek advice from professionals or even family members so that they can look over the plan and provider you are considering for additional peace of mind

-- If you become sick or injured, or in the event of your death, your family isn’t burdened with your final expenses, funeral costs, bills and other debts.
+- A. If you become sick or injured, or in the event of your death, your family isn’t burdened with your final expenses, funeral costs, bills and other debts.

 - Even if you’re healthy you’re not immune to accidents, and no one knows what the future has in store.
 Therefore, it is best to take out life insurance as early as possible, when you are less of a risk to the insurer, and your premiums will be lower.